Office: 3139 - Blair

 Michael Gillespie's Vita

-Michael D. Gillespie is Assistant Professor of Sociology at Eastern Illinois University in Charleston, Illinois, which he joined after completing his Ph.D. at Western Michigan University.
+Michael D. Gillespie is Associate Professor of Sociology at Eastern Illinois University in Charleston, Illinois, which he joined after completing his Ph.D. at Western Michigan University.

 Dr. Gillespie has the distinguished honor to teach the required applied statistics course in the Department of Sociology/Anthropology.
 This course, for which students most often only enroll because it is a program requirement, is therefore met with much anxiety and skepticism by Sociology majors.
 However, integrating statistical literacy with a pirate, props, M&M chocolate candies, and real world applications, Dr. Gillespie develops for his students a critical eye toward social statistics that, in hopes, lives and breathes outside of the classroom.